 ECT is most often used as a treatment of last resort for the following disorders:

 This mood disorder is characterized by periods of intense energy and elation (mania) followed by severe depression.

 Major Depressive Disorder

-- major depressive disorder: This is a common mental disorder.
-Patients experience frequent low moods and a lack of self-esteem.
-They may also experience an inability to enjoy once-pleasurable activities.
+This is a common mental disorder.
+People with this disorder experience frequent low moods and a lack of self-esteem.
+They may also not enjoy activities they once found pleasurable.

-In bilateral ECT, electrodes are placed on either side of the head.
-The treatment affects the entire brain.
+In bilateral ECT, electrodes are placed on either side of your head.
+The treatment affects your entire brain.

-In unilateral ECT, one electrode is placed on the top of the head.
-The other is placed on the right temple.
-This treatment affects only the right side of the brain.
+In unilateral ECT, one electrode is placed on the top of your head.
+The other is placed on your right temple.
+This treatment affects only the right side of your brain.

-To prepare for ECT, you will need to stop eating and drinking for a specified period of time.
-You may also need to change your medication.
+To prepare for ECT, you’ll need to stop eating and drinking for a specified period of time.
+You may also need to change certain medications.
 Your doctor will let you know how to plan.

-On the day of the procedure, you will be given general anesthesia and muscle relaxants through an IV (directly into a vein).
-These prevent convulsions.
-You will fall asleep before the procedure and not remember it afterwards.
+On the day of the procedure, your doctor will give you general anesthesia and muscle relaxants.
+These medications will help prevent convulsions.
+You’ll fall asleep before the procedure and not remember it afterwards.

-A doctor will place two electrodes on your scalp.
+Your doctor will place two electrodes on your scalp.
 A controlled electrical current will be passed between the electrodes.
-This current causes a brain seizure (a temporary change in the brain’s electrical activity).
+This current causes a brain seizure, which is a temporary change in the brain’s electrical activity.
 It will last between 30 and 60 seconds.